![]() |

 Mellotron used:

-Eloiteron's sole album is probably fairly typical for 1980, being a sort-of progressive release, but with shorter, more straightforward material, although, interestingly, most of it's instrumental (thankfully - the vocals aren't very good...).
-Some of the tracks are more adventurous than others, with Homage À 'M' having a particularly good part before sliding back into a rather standard chord sequence.
-One oddity on the album is the (real) solo trumpet, which is most unusual in the genre, and is one of the things, along with the excellent piano work, that lifts this above the mundanity to which it sometimes aspires.
+Eloiteron's sole album is probably fairly typical for 1980, being sort-of progressive, but with shorter, more straightforward material, although, interestingly, most of it's instrumental (thankfully, given the quality of the vocals).
+Some tracks are more adventurous than others, with Homage À 'M' having a particularly good part before sliding back into a rather standard chord sequence.
+One oddity on the album is the (real) solo trumpet, most unusual in the genre and one of the things, along with the excellent piano work, that lifts this above the mundanity to which it sometimes aspires.

 Back Into the Present The Bells of Notre Dame |